-We would like to thank Thomas Wahl and Ravi Sundaram for their input to the paper.
+We would like to thank Ravi Sundaram for his input to the paper.
 We would like to thank the audiences at the following universities for their valuable feedback.
 The last author has given talks in the summer of 2014 at (in chronological order) University of Erlangen-Nuernberg, Technical University of Darmstadt, ETH Zurich and Harvard University.
 We thank Reshef Meir for suggesting a flaw in our old definition of quasi-perfect.